talon-one/talon_go/docs/UpdateCampaignTemplate.md

 `func (o *UpdateCampaignTemplate) SetDefaultCampaignGroupId(v int32)`

 SetDefaultCampaignGroupId gets a reference to the given int32 and assigns it to the DefaultCampaignGroupId field.

+### GetCampaignType

+`func (o *UpdateCampaignTemplate) GetCampaignType() string`

+GetCampaignType returns the CampaignType field if non-nil, zero value otherwise.

+### GetCampaignTypeOk

+`func (o *UpdateCampaignTemplate) GetCampaignTypeOk() (string, bool)`

+GetCampaignTypeOk returns a tuple with the CampaignType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCampaignType

+`func (o *UpdateCampaignTemplate) HasCampaignType() bool`

+HasCampaignType returns a boolean if a field has been set.

+### SetCampaignType

+`func (o *UpdateCampaignTemplate) SetCampaignType(v string)`

+SetCampaignType gets a reference to the given string and assigns it to the CampaignType field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)